- Keeping kids safe

 - Trust your instincts: If you are worried that a child is being hurt or that they're not being well looked after, don't just hope someone else will speak up.
 Trust your instincts and let us know.

 - Remember, it's everyone's job to keep children safe: If there are serious problems, it's likely to go on until someone speaks up.
 Children cannot speak up for themselves, and the people involved may be too ashamed, distressed or caught up in the situation to ask for help.

 Together we can help our children be safe, strong and thrive

 The social worker helped us look at ourselves as a family.
 We just needed to have help with knowing what our children need, and we realised that our family is full of strength.
 Mother

 Reporting a concern

-If you suspect child abuse or neglect, or are worried about a child or young person, you can call our freephone number anytime.
-You can also send a notification to us via fax or email:
+If you suspect child abuse or neglect, or are worried about a child or young person, you can call us anytime to talk to one of our social workers.

 What happens when I call Child, Youth and Family?